zuhairabs/portfolio/content/blog/1-ace-the-titanic-kaggle-challenge/index.md

 If you have a question about the code or the hypotheses I made, do not hesitate to post a comment in the comment section below.
 If you also have a suggestion on how this notebook could be improved, please reach out to me.
-This tutorial is available on my <a href="https://github.com/ahmedbesbes/How-to-score-0.8134-in-Titanic-Kaggle-Challenge"> github </a> account.

 Hope you've got everything set on your computer.
 Let's get started.